SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 # Automated Index Reduction of DAEs

 In many cases one may accidentally write down a DAE that is not easily solvable by numerical methods.
-In this tutorial we will walk through an example of a pendulum which accidentally generates an index-3 DAE, and show how to use the `modelingtoolkitize` to correct the model definition before solving.
+In this tutorial, we will walk through an example of a pendulum which accidentally generates an index-3 DAE, and show how to use the `modelingtoolkitize` to correct the model definition before solving.